 We all love using marketing automation, and our prospects love it too, to an extent.
 Sometimes it is too much of a good thing.

-If you’re seeing email open rates dropping, it could well be because there are too many emails going out and people are simply being emailed too frequently, or too recently for comfort.
+If you’re seeing open email rates dropping, it could well be because there are too many emails going out, and people are simply being emailed too frequently, or also recently for comfort.

-As part of the dynamic lists feature on Pardot, you can set up your prospects so that if they have been emailed x amount of times they should be given some breathing space.
+As part of the dynamic lists feature on Pardot, you can set up your prospects so that once emailed x amount of times, they should be given some breathing space.
 The feature allows you to use sensible levels of reach, rather than ‘blasting’ everyone with emails.